YRFT/YRFT.github.io/site/post/flutter_navigation_and_routing_v2.md

 3. `RouterDelegate.currentConfiguration` (a getter method)
 4. `RouterDelegate.setNewRoutePath`

 For these methods to work together, we introduce an abstract path model (let me give the model a name: **path**).
-Below this the transitions, these methods make.
+Below is the transitions, these methods make.

 1. `RouteInformationParser.parseRouteInformation`: URI to path
 2. `RouteInformationParser.restoreRouteInformation`: path to URI